carb0ned0/GitLite/README.md

 * `gitlite init [<path>]`: Kicks things off!
 It sets up a new GitLite spot (repository) in a folder.
 If you don't tell it where, it'll just use the folder you're in.
 Makes a `.git` folder just like the real Git.
 * `gitlite hash-object <file>`: Takes a file, figures out its unique SHA-1 ID (hash), and saves it in the `.git/objects` folder.
 Then it tells you the hash it came up with.
 * `gitlite cat-file <type> <object>`: Shows you what's inside a Git object (like a file's content (blob), a directory listing (tree), or commit info) if you give it the SHA-1 hash.
-* `gitlite write-tree`: Looks at all the files you have right now (except for `.git` stuff and build junk) and makes a 'tree' object out of them.
+* `gitlite write-tree`: Looks at all the files you have right now (except for `.git` stuff, dotfiles starting with '.', and a hardcoded list of build-related files/dirs like 'gitlite', 'test.sh', 'CMakeLists.txt', 'include', 'src', etc.) and makes a 'tree' object out of them.
 It spits out the SHA-1 hash for that tree.
+Note: This uses hardcoded ignores for now; see TODOs for improvements.
 * `gitlite ls-tree <tree_sha>`: Shows you what's inside a tree object – basically, a list of files and folders, their permissions, their hashes, and their names.
 * `gitlite commit-tree <tree_sha> [-p <parent_commit_sha>] -m <message>`: Makes a new commit!
 You give it the tree hash you just made, tell it which commit came before this one (using `-p`), and write a message (using `-m`).
 It then gives you the SHA-1 hash for your brand-new commit.
 * `gitlite log [<commit_sha>]`: Shows you the history!
 Starting from a specific commit (or just HEAD if you don't specify), it walks back through the parent commits and tells you about each one.